Timendus/chipception/README.md

 # 8ception

 Because CHIP-8 interpreters have been written in *every* programming language.
-Except in CHIP-8 💡😄
+Except for CHIP-8 💡😄

 ## TODO list